Ch0ronomato/ballerina-exploration/README.md

 2. Run ballerina: `ballerina run lb.bal`
 3. Got to `localhost:8080/comment`

-You can see the logs alternate in the docker containers rotation (ballerina uses round-robin by default)
+You can see the logs alternate in the docker containers (ballerina uses round-robin by default)